sroussey/ellmers/docs/developers/02_architecture.md

 ## Design Principles

 - **Simple to Use**: The system should be simple to use and easy to extend.
-- **Orthaganal Sytems**: The system should be composed of orthaganal systems that can be easily swapped out.
+- **Orthogonal Systems**: The system should be composed of orthogonal systems that can be easily swapped out.
 For example, there is an optional caching layer in the task graph runner, which was many different caching system options (in memory, indexeddb in browser, filesystem, sqlite, postgres, etc.).
 - **Resumable**: The system should be resumable, so that if the user closes the app while processing, they can come back to it later.
-- **No-Code/Low-Code**: The system should be able to be used by no-code/low-code users, so tasks enumerate their inputs and outputs explicitly, as well as some other metadata like if it has side effects, it's name and category, etc.
+- **No-Code/Low-Code**: The system should be able to be used by no-code/low-code users, so tasks enumerate their inputs and outputs explicitly, as well as some other metadata like if it has side effects, its name and category, etc.
 - **Code Generation**: Ideally you should be able to back and forth from a task graph to code and back again.
 - **Task Graphs**: The system should be based on graphs, where tasks are connected by data flows to for a directed acyclic graph (DAG).